We may earn money or products from the companies mentioned in this post.

 Cinnamon Chip Scones

 Ahh…Cinnamon Chip Scones.
-Nothing better than a straight from the oven scone.
-Cinnamon chips give these scones a wonderfully warm, spicy flavor.
-Perfect on a cool fall morning with a cup of coffee or with a cup of warm apple cider.
+Nothing better than a cinnamon chip scone right from the oven.
+Cinnamon chips give the scones a wonderfully warm, spicy flavor.
+Perfect on a cool fall morning with a cup of hot coffee, tea or warm apple cider.
 I found this recipe several years ago in one of my many Taste of Home cookbooks and have been making them ever since.
 I can’t think of a better way to use cinnamon chips than in this recipe.

-This scone recipe is made with cinnamon chips.
 Cinnamon chips are delicious and can and should be added to as many recipes as possible.
 With the addition of cinnamon chips, cinnamon chip scones don’t really need any sort of topping, at least in my opinion.
 I prefer to eat them plain.
 No butter, jam, jelly or honey.
-Since discovering cinnamon chips a few years back, I have added them to so many different recipes.
+Since discovering cinnamon chips a few years back, I have added them to so many different recipes as possible.
 Oatmeal cookies and buttery Blondies are a favorite.